jakejarvis/netlify-plugin-cache/README.md

 - **Gatsby:** By default, the `.cache` directory holds persistent data between builds.
 You can also cache the `dist` directory to avoid completely rebuilding the entire site on each deploy.
 [More info here.](https://www.gatsbyjs.org/docs/build-caching/)
 - **Jekyll:** A caching API was added as of v4.
 The notoriously slow SSG can become (relatively) faster by caching the `.jekyll-cache` directory.
 [More info here.](https://jekyllrb.com/tutorials/cache-api/)
 - **Next.js:** The `.next` directory holds the build output.
 [More info here.](https://nextjs.org/docs/api-reference/next.config.js/setting-a-custom-build-directory)
 - **Anything else:** This is the reason I kept this plugin as generic as possible!
 Research the caching behavior of your static site generator (and how to customize it if necessary).
+Check if the cache directory is already cached by netlify in their [run-build-function.sh](https://github.com/netlify/build-image/blob/focal/run-build-functions.sh).
 Feel free to open a PR and list it here as well!

 ## 🐛 Debugging